liavweiss/RoboMaster-S1/README.md

 After that as long as we recognize the human we will track his location and shoot at him non-stop, as soon as the person comes out of the robot's mediator of vision the robot will stop and wait (to use as little battery of the robot as possible).

-Video showing the 'Follow and shot a person' abillity : (https://youtube.com/shorts/ZHSRRkfaaq0?feature=share)
+Video showing the 'Follow and shot a person' abillity: https://youtube.com/shorts/ZHSRRkfaaq0?feature=share

 ---------------------------------------------------
 #### Follow and shot a robot: